 Having previously visited Singapore on a number of occasions, I’ve never quite found my permanent ‘home’ hotel.
 There is no single standout property that really shines.
 I really enjoyed my stay at the Fairmont but a lot of that was to do with the fact that I was able to apply a complimentary suite upgrade certificate.

-Even if you only value breakfast at $50 USD (and believe me it’s worth a lot more than that), the effective net cost for the room is $150 USD for one night!
+Even if you only value room service breakfast for two people at $50 USD (and believe me it’s worth a lot more than that), the effective net cost for the room was $150 USD for one night!

 We took a Grab from the airport, the journey took a little over 25 minutes at a cost of around $18 SGD.